-- · HitContainer: The name of the container that was 'hit' - · Id: The user ID string entered in the notification interface - Offset: The current lon/lat position in the Navigator - Distance: The current distance in the Navigator - plug-inContainer: The name of the container this plug-in is attached to - Active: Set to 1 if 'grabbed', 0 if 'released'
+- HitContainer: The name of the container that was 'hit'. - Id: The user ID string entered in the notification interface. - Offset: The current lon/lat position in Navigator. - Distance: The current distance in Navigator. - plug-inContainer: The name of the container MtNavigator is attached to. - Active: Set to 1 if 'grabbed', 0 if 'released'.

 - MtNavigator:

 - string Id

-- $\cdot$ string HitContainer
+- string HitContainer

-- string Offset
+- · string Offset

-- $\cdot$ string Scale
+- string Scale

-- string plug-inContainer
+- · string plug-inContainer

-- string Active
+- · string Active